minio/docs/source/operations/install-deploy-manage/decommission-server-pool.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with :minio-release:`RELEASE.2023-05-27T05-56-19Z`, decommissioning ignores objects where the only remaining version is a ``DeleteMarker``.
+This avoids creating empty metadata on the remaining server pool(s) for objects that are effectively fully deleted.

 Starting with :minio-release:`minio-lifecycle-management-scanner`, decommissioning also ignores object versions which have expired based on the configured :ref:`lifecycle rules <minio-lifecycle-management-expiration>` for the parent bucket.